david-zwicker/cv-mouse-burrows/documentation/statistics.md

 * `burrow_length_max`: The length of the longest burrow
 * `burrow_main_initiated`: The time at which the main burrow was initiated
 * `burrow_main_peak_activity`: The time at which the main burrow was extended the most.
-This is defined as the time period where the burrow cross section was increased the largest amount.
+This is defined as the time period where the burrow area was increased the largest amount.
 In order to determine this time point, we do some smoothing and ignore the first minutes of burrowing.

 Additionally, we record some general information about the experiment: